thenumbernine/FFTactics_BlenderPlugin/README.md

 The 3 directional lights' colors are importing.
 The directions are still meh.

+The map ambient light is assigned to the world background color.

 The terrain tiles are imported and custom per-face attributes are stored.
 These can be accessed from 'Geometry Nodes' -> 'Face' -> scroll right in list of face attributes to see all the extra custom ones.

 TODO: